matomo-org/developer-documentation/docs/distributing-your-plugin.md

 $ git push origin --tags
 ```

-Everytime you push a new tag to your Github repository, a new version of your plugin will become available in the marketplace.
+Every time you push a new tag to your Github repository, a new version of your plugin will become available in the marketplace.
 Alternatively you can also create the tag by [creating a release](https://help.github.com/articles/creating-releases/) on Github.
 The name of the tag doesn't matter, the marketplace will always use the version in your `plugin.json` file.

 **Assuming all goes well, your plugin should be visible on the marketplace within a couple minutes.
 Congratulations!**